tiredpixel/z.2015-12-19.bank-account-statement-rb/README.md

 statements.
 For some reason, many banks don't offer online bank statements in a readily-consumable format (this seems to be especially true in the UK).
-For example, despite it being possible to view bank statements online for UK bank *The co-operative bank*, statements for personal current (checking) accounts cannot be downloaded except in HTML.
+For example, despite it being possible to view bank statements online for UK bank *The Co-operative Bank*, statements for personal current (checking) accounts cannot be downloaded except in HTML.
 Business accounts often don't fare much better.

 Bank Account Statement mitigates this problem by providing input parsers and output generators, with a simple executable.
-Currently, the only input formatter is UK bank *The co-operative bank* HTML personal current account pre-2015-03-03 (approx.).
-Other *The co-operative bank* input formatters are planned.
-The only output formatter is *OFX (Open Financial Exchange) 2.1.1*, which should be compatible with most financial programs.
 Unlike various other similar programs, I **am** prepared to accept tested pull-requests for other banks and output formats.
 (Please remember to sanitise test fixtures!)

 *Bank Account Statement is currently pre-release!
 It is not yet available as a gem.*